 Packaging is the outward projection of a brand's identity and is often the first thing a customer will see in-store or online.
 When used correctly, it can help to shape people's inclination to interact with a brand.

-Think of it as a blank canvas that can be used to express your brand’s proposition – what it promises people, and its values and purpose - as well as the benefits you offer those you're seducing to buy your product.
-If executed well, packaging helps drive cut-through, trial and customer loyalty.
+Think of it as a blank canvas.
+A canvas that can be used to express your brand’s proposition, as well as the benefits you offer those you're seducing to buy your product.

-But to pull off a successful packaging design or re-design, you need to tap into the mindset of your category to ensure what you're communicating about your product is fulfilling a need.
-At ProQuo AI, we have proven that there are 16 Drivers of relationships between brands and people, and Packaging is just one of the 14 Levers Brand Managers have at their disposal to build a brand people love.
+To pull off a successful packaging design or re-design, you need to tap into the mindset of your category to ensure what you're communicating about your product is fulfilling a need.

 Embarking on a packaging refresh can be costly, so before you put the big bucks behind a complete overhaul, take the time to consider how you plan to communicate with customers not just visually, but multi-sensorially.
 This means thinking through the sound, feel, smell and taste as well as the visual identity; all of these impact the emotional response you elicit and offer opportunities for you to deliver a distinctive experience for those interacting with your brand.